phopper-pivotal/pcf_an_animiated_short/labs/lab4/README.md

 2015-02-13T15:04:33.51-0600 [Diego/12]     OUT Starting app instance (index 2) with guid 7a428901-1691-4cce-b7f6-62d186c5cb55 <3>
 2015-02-13T15:04:33.71-0600 [Diego/4]      OUT Starting app instance (index 3) with guid 7a428901-1691-4cce-b7f6-62d186c5cb55
 ~~~~
-1. An "Apache-style"" access log event from the (Go)Router
+1. An "Apache-style"" access log event from the Router
 2. An API log event that corresponds to an event as shown in `cf events`
 3. A Diego log event indicating the start of an application instance on that Diego cell.